Super Rugby: Super Rugby Pacific (2022–present)

-In 2025, talks of expansion were mentioned in the Australian and New Zealand news-media after World Rugby Chairman Brett Robinson met officials in the United States about the possibility of including an American team in the competition.
+In 2025, talks of expansion were mentioned in both the Australian and New Zealand press after World Rugby Chairman Brett Robinson met officials in the United States about the possibility of including an American team in the competition.
 Australian sports news website, The Roar, wrote: "At the heart of World Rugby's interest in the expansion is to ensure the United States has a competitive national side by the time the 2031 Rugby World Cup moves to the Americas for the first time.
 It comes after the USA Eagles missed qualification for the first time in 2023 – five years after Major League Rugby started in 2018."
+Nothing eventuated from this however.

+In April 2026, after the conclusion of the ninth round of the 2026 season, Moana Pasifika announced they would disband at the end of the season due to ongoing financial and operational challenges.
+The team, which was reportedly in millions of dollars in debt, had an estimated annual operating cost of NZ$7 million.
+Moana Pasifika would become the second Super Rugby team in three years to be folded after Australia's Melbourne Rebels franchise was axed in 2024.
+The team's dissolution meant the Super Rugby Pacific would be reduced to ten teams from 2027, the lowest since the Super 10 era in the early 1990s.
+The Sydney Morning Herald and The Australian posited that this development could pave the way for the introduction of a comprehensive eighteen-round, home-and-away format, alongside a relaxation of Trans-Tasman player eligibility restrictions between Australian and New Zealand franchises.
+The former proposal was reportedly well received among some franchise bosses, with the latter proposal being more interested by broadcasters.
+On 24 June 2026, following the conclusion of the 2026 season, New Zealand Rugby (NZR), the licence holder of Moana Pasifika's Super Rugby team, confirmed the club's withdrawal from the competition.
+It was indicated, however, that a return to Super Rugby in 2028 remained a possibility.
+The following season subsequently had an increase in regular season matches.

+Franchises

 Current franchises

 There are eleven franchises currently in Super Rugby; four from Australia, one from Fiji, five from New Zealand, and one representing the Pacific Islands.
 Each franchise is representing a franchise area, with each franchise in New Zealand representing a collection of unions, compared to the Australian model of one franchise per union.
 This model differs from the traditional club-based model of other Australian sports; with 4 Super Rugby teams in Australia compared to the 16 Australian-based National Rugby League teams and the 18 teams of the Australian Football League.
 The Pacific Islands franchise, Moana Pasifika, played mainly in New Zealand during the 2022 season.